Lifetime Achievement Award

 |Application to nominate for the College of Emporia Lifetime Achievement Award.docx||19.33 KB|

 Nominations are now being solicited for the inaugural Lifetime Achievement Awards.
-The awards will be announced on July 6, 2013 at the evening banquet at the Kansas City Reunion.

 This award will allow us to share stories of the way C of E has had a huge impact on others, sometimes world wide, through the careers of graduates and former students.
 It’s not too early to nominate someone.

 LIFETIME ACHIEVEMENT AWARDS

 We are proud to present the recipients of the 2018 Lifetime Achievement Awards.
 They have significantly contributed to the welfre and safety of our country.